 Join us at the ESU 3 in hosting Corwin author Toni Faddis.
 Outcomes include:

-- Explain the role of success criteria in effective teaching and learning.
+- We can explain the role of success criteria in effective teaching and learning.

-- Compare and contrast the different ways of creating and sharing success criteria with our students.
+- We can compare and contrast the different ways of creating and sharing success criteria with our students.

-Includes the bestselling book " Success Criteria".
+Includes the bestselling book " Success Criteria Playbook".
 Background with Teacher Clarity recommended, Attendance at Teacher Clarity 2024-2025 not required.

 Disclaimer: By participating in this event organized by ESU #3, you hereby grant permission to ESU #3 to use your image and likeness captured during the event for promotional and media purposes.
 This includes, but is not limited to, photographs, videos, and audio recordings.
 If you wish to withdraw your consent regarding the use of your media, please reach out to the primary contact of this event.